Are transceivers shipped with the appliance?

 QSFP+ stands for Quad Small Form-factor Pluggable, which is a small, hot-pluggable transceiver for connecting data devices.
 This transceiver is used for 40G interfaces.

-QSFP+ to four SFP+ Copper Breakout Cables: These cables connect to four SFP+ 10GE ports of a Citrix ADC appliance on one end and to a QSFP+ 40G port of a Cisco switch on the other end.
+QSFP+ to four SFP+ Copper Breakout Cables: These cables connect to four SFP+ 10GE ports of an ADC appliance on one end and to a QSFP+ 40G port of a Cisco switch on the other end.

 Support for 40G connectivity: Citrix ADC models that have at least four 10G SFP+ ports connect to Cisco 40G interfaces by aggregating four of the 10G SFP+ ports to form a 40G link aggregation channel.
 QSFP to Four port SFP+ Copper Breakout Cable QSFP-4SFP10G-CU3M (reports as L45593-D178-C30) is used.
 The reverse is not supported.
 That is, connectivity from a 40G port on a Citrix ADC appliance and 4x10G ports on the peer switch is not supported.